As regular readers will know, I’ve been reading (and thoroughly enjoying) minimalist blogs lately.

 In the beginning, I think I started reading minimalist blogs out of curiosity.

 Financially I was interested in being more careful about how I spent my money.
 I was seeking ways to become more frugal.
-I wanted to, at least in part, escape the crush of consumerism.

 What I uncovered with minimalist blogs is so much more than simply being careful with money.